A Beginners Guide to Lead Gen.

 I couldn’t believe my eyes.
 Almost 90% of people that sign up for the event actually watched the webinar even if they couldn’t make the initial live version.
-From then on out, I knew that those who opted in to view my webinars were showed true interest in what it was that I had to say.
+From then on out, I knew that those who opted in to view my webinars showed true interest in what it was that I had to say.

-One of the most effective ways to generate qualified leads, apart from word of mouth referrals, is webinars.
+One of the most effective ways to generate leads, apart from word of mouth referrals, is webinars.
 When you bring people together for the sole purpose of educating them, you’ll generate hot leads.

 Many marketers believe that webinars and seminars are the most effective methods for generating targeted leads.